adamheins/xacrodoc/README.md

 with doc.temp_urdf_file_path() as path:
   # do stuff with URDF file located at `path`...
   # file is cleaned up once context manager is exited

+# you can also manage the temp file yourself if you don't want to clean it up
+# right away
+path = doc.to_temp_urdf_file()
+# ...do stuff with path...
+# ...manually delete the temp file
 ```

 ### Finding ROS packages